abdulsaleh/asyncio-for-ai/src/function-agents.md

 * The model provides a final cited answer

 ## Going Further

-* Add error handling for API failures and retry logic for the OpenAlex API.

 * Modify the system instruction to support different research workflows (e.g., finding papers by a specific author, or papers published in a specific year range).